davidlizhonghuang/Rebecca/README.md

 We can self-host Web API2 in IIS or cloud, We then can install asp.net MVC 6 client anywhere to call this web API2 any time.

-Simply clone or dowload the project and run at visual studio 2015.
+Simply clone or download the project and run at visual studio 2015 (core 1.0 preview 2).